Billplz/Billplz-for-Formidable/readme.txt

 = 3.2.0 =
 * NEW: Build based on Formidable PayPal version 3.09
 * NEW: Support for Enable Extra Payment Completion Information
+* NEW: Fix issue with After Payment unable to set more than one column
 * Note: Upgrading from 3.1.0 requires reactivation of the plugin for database migration

 = 3.1.0 =